 No mitigation measures or conditions are proposed.
-Staff analyzed the potential public health risks of toxic emissions resulting from the ISEGS project and determined that there would be no significant health risks to any members of the public including sensitive receptors (for example, infants and the elderly).
+StaffThe CEC and the BLM analyzed the potential public health risks of toxic emissions resulting from the ISEGS project and determined that there would be no significant health risks to any members of the public including sensitive receptors (for example, infants and the elderly).